 Squaring her shoulders, she was determined to stand up for her young lion cub, and let Severus have an earful of what she truly thought of him.
 And Albus Dumbledore can just be damned for the consequences.

-"You know that is not what I meant, you-you-you fowl, greasy-haired git!"
+"You know that is not what I meant, you-you-you foul, self-serving, arrogant, petulant, greasy-haired git!"

-Minerva McGonagall's bombshell outburst caught everyone off-guard, leaving Snape, the Dursleys, one Third Year Ravenclaw, a couple First Year Hufflepuffs, as well as Lavender Brown and Parvati Patil who were just passing by, with their mouths gapping.
+Minerva McGonagall's bombshell outburst caught everyone off-guard, leaving Snape, the Dursleys, one Third Year Ravenclaw, a couple First Year Hufflepuffs, as well as two of Harry year, Lavender Brown and Parvati Patil, who were just passing by with their mouths gapping.

-"It's bad enough with the abuse you heap on him every year, in and out of class, constantly sniveling about how much he is like his father, when anyone with a mote of intelligence can see that he is actually more like his mother!" she continued her rant, letting all her bottled up frustrations over the years pour out against this unbelievable, bitter, antagonistic man.
+"It's bad enough with the abuse you heap on him every year, in and out of class, constantly sniveling about how much he is like his father, when anyone with a mote of intelligence can see that he is actually more like his mother than he is like his father!" she continued her rant, letting all her bottled-up frustrations over the years pour out against this unbelievable, bitter, antagonistic man.
 "And maybe that is why you dislike him so!
 Because of Lily!
 And all because she became Lily Potter instead of Lily Snape!
-Well it's over and done with so get over it already!
+Well, it's over and done with so get over it already!
 Because from now on I will be making sure that you treat him like a proper student!
 In fact, from now on I will be making sure that you are treating all the students with the proper respect they deserve!
 I don't care what Albus says about it anymore!
 You will be answering to me from now on!
-So by tomorrow you had better have changed your teaching style to be more like Slughorn's or you are out of here!
+So, by tomorrow you had better have changed your teaching style to be more like Slughorn's, or you are out of here!
 And trust me, I will be checking on you!
 And if Albus interferes with my judgment again, I'll take my many findings to the Daily Prophet!
 Then all the parents of all the children you have bullied and hindered can join forces to take you away from here!
-Hopefully in chains!"
+Perhaps in chains!"

 Snape was starting to shake as his face began to purple.
-The magical buildup around him was starting to just become visible when a quick spell from behind suddenly knocked him out.
+The magical buildup around him was starting to just become visible when a quick spell from behind abruptly knocked him out.